I ran the following split test on lead gen pages for a Jewish dating site, MatchedByFriends.com .

 Finally, I took Steve Krug’s advice and just made things super concise:

-In the past, I did extensive testing on very similar landing pages (here’s a no longer function example) for my advanced SEO book.
+In the past, I did extensive testing on very similar landing pages (here’s a no longer functional example) for my advanced SEO book.
 Those pages traded free chapter downloads for a name and email.
-I got the conversion rate on those up to 30%, and 50% on warm traffic from my blog.
+I got the conversion rate on those up to 30% with cold traffic, and 50% on warm traffic from my blog.
 So the “cut the copy and get to the point” hypothesis of lead generation – aka “title, benefit bullets and a cta” template shared by Tim Ash of SiteTuners at Affiliate Summit – has proven itself to me over and over.